 How to refinance an FHA loan

-The refinancing process tends to take a few weeks.
-It differs slightly depending on your lender and loan type, but expect to go through these steps:
+The refinancing process tends to take a few weeks, but varies depending on your lender and loan type.
+Expect to go through these steps:

 - Research qualified mortgage lenders.
-Make a shortlist of the best ones, and ask for good-faith estimates and quotes for the refinance.
+Make a shortlist of the best ones and ask for quotes.

 - Decide on a lender.
 The FHA must approve the refinance, even if you’re moving to a non-FHA-insured lender.

 - Apply for the new loan.
 Submit your application and supporting documents, such as pay stubs, tax returns, credit reports and asset statements.
-You could be asked to verify your identity with a copy of your passport, birth certificate or Social Security card, or provide utility bills or employment documents.
+You could be asked to verify your identity with a copy of your Social Security card or provide employment documents.